Graduate Catalog

 A student who would like to earn a second graduate degree from the Graduate School of Education and Counseling must also:

-• Complete all GPA and total credit requirements, as well as all other academic procedural requirements in effect at the time of enrollment in the second graduate degree program.
+- Complete all GPA and minimum credit requirements, as well as all other academic procedural requirements in effect at the time of enrollment in the second graduate degree program.
 All program accreditation and licensure requirements must be met as well.